endail/snopes-rating-bot/README.md

 ### APP_ENABLED

-> If False, app will exit immediately.
-Set to True to enable.
+> If not set to True, app will exit immediately.

 ### APP_SNOPES_RATING_FILE